 Moving on to more interesting angles

 Watain, to my knowledge, are Anti-Cosmic Satanists.
-This makes them unlike O9A in embracing a broader range of esoteric & gnostic traditions, e.g. incorporating Qabalah, instead of being Antisemitic jerks about it.
-They are like O9A, though – and, for that matter, like me – in supposing the actual existence of dark entities, and in an oppositional attitude toward existing society.
-On the latter front, the main difference between Anti-Cosmic Satanism and O9A is that the latter fixates more on the coming dawn of their new Reich, whereas the former fixates more upon apocalyptic destruction of the existing order.
+This makes them unlike O9A in embracing a broader range of esoteric traditions, e.g. incorporating Qabalah.
+They are like O9A though – and, for that matter, like me – in supposing the actual existence of dark entities, and in an oppositional attitude toward existing society.
+On the latter front, the main difference I see between Anti-Cosmic Satanism and O9A is that the latter fixates more on the coming dawn of their new Reich, whereas the former fixates more upon apocalyptic destruction of the existing order.

 Bombastic hyperbole aside though, I find plenty that works for Tenebrous Satanism here: